 Most marketers today solely about Google or Facebook’s algorithms when refining their content.
-However they often miss the Human aspect when thinking about content.
-Marketers talk about being more human, yet when it comes to reporting, creating content or optimizing their website, they only talk how how to rank higher or outsmart algorithms.
+However, they often miss the Human aspect when thinking about content.
+Marketers talk about being more human, yet when it comes to reporting, creating content, or optimizing their website, they only talk about how to rank higher or outsmart algorithms.

-What I would recommend that you do as a marketer is try to figure out what are customer actually asking and how can you take your efforts to the next level to provide them a solution.
-Sometimes this is difficult for the Data-Centric Marketer, because this take reflection and it takes empathy – which if you don’t have an abnormal amount of empathy, you’re likely more of a data-centric marketer and not a brand marketer.
+What I would recommend that you do as a marketer is try to figure out what are customers actually asking and how can you take your efforts to the next level to provide them a solution.
+Sometimes this is difficult for the Data-Centric Marketer because this takes reflection and it takes empathy – which if you don’t have an abnormal amount of empathy, you’re likely more of a data-centric marketer and not a brand marketer.
 Fortunately for you data marketers, this is a muscle that you can train.
 Think more about why someone would buy your product.
 Why they would choose you over someone else?
 What are you actually giving your customers?
-How are you making them raise their status, feel more confident, or giving them a break from their routine.
+How are you making them raise their status, feel more confident, or giving them a break from their routine?

 As a Marketer, you should be constantly thinking about these questions.
 If you can figure out more about what the customer is actually wanting, you’ll set yourself up for a better customer and more human experience.